 Cabinet has agreed that, as a general rule, Ministers should not appoint, or recommend for appointment, public servants to statutory boards.
 There may, however, be special circumstances that justify appointing a public servant to a board.
 For further information about this policy, see Cabinet Office circular CO (02) 5, Appointment of Public Servants to Statutory Boards.

-The Cabinet Fees Framework recommends the process for setting or reviewing fees paid to appointees, recommends fees ranges, and sets Cabinet's processes for exceptions to the Framework (last revised in July 2009 - see Cabinet Office circular CO (12) 6, Fees Framework for Members Appointed to Bodies in Which the Crown has an Interest).
+The Cabinet Fees Framework recommends the process for setting or reviewing fees paid to appointees, recommends fees ranges, and sets Cabinet's processes for exceptions to the Framework (see Cabinet Office circular CO (12) 6, Fees Framework for Members Appointed to Bodies in Which the Crown has an Interest).

 The Cabinet Fees Framework should be used for setting fees for all statutory bodies, non-statutory bodies and committees in which the Crown has an interest.
 In particular, it should be used for bodies with responsible Ministers where the bodies are outside the jurisdiction of the Remuneration Authority or another fee setting body.
 It therefore covers most Crown entities (including Crown agents, district health boards, autonomous Crown entities and tertiary education institutions), trust boards, advisory bodies and committees, Royal commissions, commissions of inquiry and Ministerial inquires, statutory tribunals, individuals appointed as statutory bodies that are not covered by the Remuneration Authority, and some subsidiary bodies.